VictorCambraia/franka_ros/README.md

 # TODO

-- Get the exception of the y.... in the get_pose_refactor.py
+- Get the exception of the y.... in the get_pose_refactor.py (DONE, I THINK)
+- Change the d_safe so it includes the std deviation as well.
+I am not considering it to the final calculation right now...
 - See if the model that I am using right now is more or less trustworthy...
 Maybe not

 ## License